 Be certain that you are not alone.
 People need to socialize and feel part of a community.
-Be open to make new friends, instead of constantly missing the ones you left behind.
+Be open to making new friends, instead of constantly missing the ones you left behind.

 It’s all about perception.
-Home is also a state of mind and as everything else, the story you tell yourself is crucial to your happiness and those around you.
+Home is also a state of mind and like everything else, the story you tell yourself is crucial to your happiness and those around you.

-Adriana is an Indoor Cycling Instructor at Uforia Studios in the Bay Area.
+Adriana is an entrepreneur enthusiast, indoor cycling instructor in the Bay Area.
 Mother of four and seasoned expat.